-- 25 Decision makers in financial risk management make increasingly use of climate policy scenarios, in - line with the TCFD guidelines and the recommendations of the NGFS.
-In order to reduce the number - of scenarios to consider, Illustrative Mitigation Pathways (IMPs, Chapter 3), have been elaborated to - 28 illustrate key features that characterise the possible climate (policy) futures.
-The following - 29 considerations can be useful for scenario end-users who carry out risk analyses on the basis of the - 30 scenarios described in Chapter 3.
-It is possible to associate climate policy scenarios with levels of - 31 physical and/or transition risk, but these are not provided with the scenario data themselves. - 32 On the one hand, each scenario is associated with a warming path, which in turn, on the basis of the - 33 results from WGII, implies certain levels of physical risk (see WGII Chapter 16).
-However, climate - 34 impacts are not accounted for in the scenarios.
-Moreover, levels of risk may vary with the Reason for - 35 Concern (RFC, ibidem) and with the speed in the implementation of adaptation.
-On the other hand, - 36 while mitigation can come with transition risk, in the case of lack of coordination among the actors, as - 37 discussed earlier in this section, this is not modelled explicitly in the trajectories, since the financial - 38 sector is not represented in underlying models.
-The scientific state of the art in climate-related financial - risk offers an analysis that is not yet comprehensive of both the physical and transition risk dimensions - 40 in the same quantitative framework.
-However, decision makers can follow a mixed approach where - 41 they can combine quantitative risk assessment for transition risk with more qualitative risk analysis - 42 related to physical risk.
+Decision-makers in financial risk management make increasing use of climate policy scenarios, in line with the TCFD guidelines and the recommendations of the NGFS.
+In order to reduce the number of scenarios to consider, Illustrative Mitigation Pathways (IMPs, Chapter 3), have been elaborated to illustrate key features that characterise the possible climate (policy) futures.
+The following considerations can be useful for scenario end-users who carry out risk analyses on the basis of the scenarios described in Chapter 3.
+It is possible to associate climate policy scenarios with levels of physical and/or transition risk, but these are not provided with the scenario data themselves.

+On the one hand, each scenario is associated with a warming path, which in turn, on the basis of the results from WGII, implies certain levels of physical risk (AR6 WGII Chapter 16).
+However, climate impacts are not accounted for in the scenarios.
+Moreover, levels of risk may vary with the reason for concern and with the speed of the implementation of adaptation.
+On the other hand, while mitigation can come with transition risk, in the case of lack of coordination among the actors, as discussed earlier in this section, this is not modelled explicitly in the trajectories, since the financial sector is not represented in underlying models.
+The scientific state of the art in climate-related financial risk offers an analysis that is not yet comprehensive of both the physical and transition risk dimensions in the same quantitative framework.
+However, decision-makers can follow a mixed approach where they can combine quantitative risk assessment for transition risk with more qualitative risk analysis related to physical risk.

-- 43 Figure 15.6 represents sequences of events following along a scenario both in terms of physical risk - 44 (left) and transition risk (right).
-Four groups of IMPs (more are considered based on the warming level - 45 they lead to in 2100.
-Current Policies (CurPol) considers climate policies implemented in 2020 with - only a gradual strengthening afterwards, leading to above 4°C warming (with respect to pre-industrial - 47 levels).
-Moderate Action (ModAct) explores the impact of implementing the NDCs (pledged mitigation targets) as formulated in 2020 and some further strengthening afterwards, leading to below 4°C, but above 3°C warming.
-In these two scenarios, there is no stabilization of temperature, meaning that further warming occurs after 2100 (and higher risk) even if stabilization could be eventually achieved.
+Figure 15.6 represents sequences of events following along a scenario both in terms of physical risk (left) and transition risk (right).
+Four groups of IMPs (more are considered based on the warming level they lead to in 2100.
+Current Policies (CurPol) considers climate policies implemented in 2020 with only a gradual strengthening afterwards, leading to above 4°C warming (with respect to pre-industrial levels).
+Moderate Action (ModAct) explores the impact of implementing the NDCs (pledged mitigation targets) as formulated in 2020 and some further strengthening afterwards, thereby limiting warming to less than 4°C (>50%), but above 3°C (>50%).
+In these two scenarios, there is no stabilisation of temperature, meaning that further warming occurs after 2100 (and higher risk) even if stabilisation could be eventually achieved.
 They are referred to as pathways with higher emissions.
-The warming levels reached along these two scenarios imply physical risk levels that are "Moderate" until 2050 and very high in 2050-2100 (with low levels of adaptation).
-Noting, that "Moderate" physical can mean for some countries (i.e. SIDS) significant and even hardly absorbable consequences (i.e. reaching hard adaptation limits).
+The warming levels reached along these two scenarios imply physical risk levels that are 'Moderate' until 2050 and 'Very High' in 2050-2100 (with low levels of adaptation).
+Noting, that 'Moderate' physical risk can mean for some countries (i.e., SIDS) significant and even hardly absorbable consequences (i.e., reaching hard adaptation limits).
 Transition risk is not relevant for these scenarios, since a transition is not pursued.